carrasquel/dominoes-counter/README.md

 You can use any static file server tu execute the *www* folder as root, and test this application with Chrome as a mobile view.

+## Installing on Android

+You can also install the debug application in your Android deviced from the Android Package found in the *dist* directory.

 ## Screenhots

 [![Screenshot1](https://raw.githubusercontent.com/carrasquel/dominoes-counter/master/images/screen1.png)](https://raw.githubusercontent.com/carrasquel/dominoes-counter/master/images/screen1.png)